lexingxie/cmLab/content/contact.md

 ---
 title: "Lab Contact"
-description: "We are located at the CECS (College Engineering and Computer Science) precint on ANU Campus."
+description: "We are part of ANU College of Systems and Society, located at the Computing-Engineering precint on ANU Campus."
-date: "2014-09-02"
+date: "2025-08-02"
 categories:
   - "misc"
 tags: